The s2 Scripting Engine/Language

 The current (late 2018) "state of the art" of cwal is demonstrated in the s2 scripting language. s2 is officially "cwal's second scripting language", though it's actually the 3rd (the first was a throwaway prototype called s1, and the second, called th1ish, was inspired by the TH1 mini-dialect of TCL).
 In a nutshell, s2 is a memory-light, embeddable language which superficially resembles JavaScript (sharing the same core data types but syntactically more flexible and having completely different scoping rules).
 It's easy to embed in any C or C++ software and is about as memory-light as a more-or-less full-featured programming language can be, even comparing favorably to lua (while having a much more conventional syntax).
 Running s2's complete test script suite requires about two orders of magnitude fewer allocations and amounts of RAM than PHP requires for running an empty script.

 s2 was conceived to be used primarily for scripting test code for near-arbitrary C/C++ libraries (it's easy to embed in C code and extend with client-side functions), but it has since grown well past that, and is suitable for a far wider range of scripting jobs.
-It is not, and will never be, and Enterprise-grade überlanguage, but it is an easy-to-use, memory-light option for adding scripting to just about any C/C++ software and handling certain types of "personal scripting needs". s2 is used for generating/compiling much of this website, and at least a couple of this site's backend CGI scripts are implemented in s2 (e.g. the site search backend uses s2's sqlite3 plugin to serve search results).
+It is not, and will never be, and Enterprise-grade überlanguage, but it is an easy-to-use, memory-light option for adding scripting to just about any C/C++ software and handling certain types of "personal scripting needs."
+At least a couple of this site's backend CGI scripts are implemented in s2 (e.g. the site search backend uses s2's sqlite3 plugin to serve search results).

 Despite being relatively feature-rich, s2 is, and always will be a toy, but it's my toy and i play with it inordinately often.